More Than 50 Lawmakers, 21 States Back DOJ in TikTok Legal Battle

 In their supporting brief, the lawmakers said the law “does not regulate speech or require any social media company to stop operating in the United States.
 The Divestiture Act is instead focused entirely on the regulation of foreign adversary control and provides a clear path for affected companies to resolve the national security threats posed by their current ownership structures.”

-Supporters of the brief also include House Majority Leader Steve Scalise (R-La.), former House Speaker Nancy Pelosi (D-Calif.), and over 40 members of Congress, including Sens.
+Supporters of the brief also include House Majority Leader Steve Scalise (R-La.), former House Speaker Nancy Pelosi (D-Calif.), and more than 40 members of Congress, including Sens.
 Marco Rubio (R-Fla.), Tom Cotton (R-Ark.), and six other U.S. senators.

-Last week, the DOJ asked the appeal court to reject the TikTok lawsuit.
-The DOJ argued that the China-owned app poses two-fold threats to U.S. national security by collecting vast amounts of sensitive data from 170 million U.S. users and leaving an avenue for the Chinese regime to “covertly control” TikTok’s algorithm and what U.S. users can view, including promoting disinformation and content that exacerbates social divisions in the United States.
+Last week, the DOJ asked the appeals court to reject the TikTok lawsuit.
+The DOJ argued that the China-owned app poses two-fold threats to U.S. national security by collecting vast amounts of sensitive data from 170 million U.S. users, and also leaving an avenue for the Chinese regime to “covertly control” TikTok’s algorithm and what U.S. users can view, including promoting disinformation and content that exacerbates social divisions in the United States.

 The DOJ warned, “Among other things, it would allow a foreign government to illicitly interfere with our political system and political discourse, including our elections.”